Suunto EON Steel Dive Computer Review

 Pros and Cons

-There’s a lot to like about the Suunto EON Steel dive computer.
-First and foremost, the rechargeable battery is as good as gold.
+There’s a lot to like about this dive computer.
+First and foremost, the battery that’s rechargeable is as good as gold.
 Having a rechargeable battery on a dive computer is getting more common.
 At the time the EON Steel was introduced, it was a rare feature making it one of the few high-end diving computers to provide recharge of the internal battery.

 In addition to the impressive rechargeable battery, the dive log’s Bluetooth connectivity makes syncing your dives to your mobile device simple and convenient.
 Finally, the sizeable onboard dive log means that if you forget your mobile device or are on a long dive trip with no technology other than your dive computer, you will not have to worry about losing dives.